How can organisations build a culture of employee empowerment? Follow these 10 principles to boost motivation.

 3. Encouragement of Self-Improvement

 When your employees are actively encouraged to learn new skills and develop existing ones, it’s better for the company as a whole.
 It will also give employees the added confidence to explore new avenues and make bolder decisions, as they are better equipped to do so and feel supported by management.
-To show your employees this is something you genuinely care about — rather than simply pay lip-service to — sit down with your employees during performance discussions and periodically agree on specific personal development objectives for them to achieve.
+To show your employees that this is something you genuinely care about — rather than simply pay lip-service to — sit down with them during performance discussions and periodically agree on specific personal development objectives for them to achieve.

 4. A Sense of Trust, Confidence and Security

 For employee engagement to be successful, your team members need to be given autonomy, and management must show that they trust their employees to make decisions.
 No two employees will work in the same way, so managers should learn to take a step back and allow their employees to perform the functions of their roles in a way that is most efficient for them.
 Equally, employees need to feel secure in their roles — they can’t be concerned that if they make a mistake, they will be blamed for it.
 For companies to innovate and grow, employees need to be able to make errors and learn from them.

 Company transparency shouldn’t begin and end with goals, objectives and company direction.
 Transparency is critical to the running of a modern organisation, as well as the development of empowered employees.
 If your employees are in the dark with regards to any aspect of your company, they won’t be able to act in a way that truly benefits your business.
 If you haven’t done so already, instigate an open-door policy, make your company strategy and values clear and provide employees with the mechanisms to have their company-related questions answered.
 This will ensure that they have all of the information they need to make thoughtful decisions.

 6. A Willingness to Delegate Work and Responsibility